 To simply put, our Triborough GI physicians help their patients feel better.
 You first assess the symptoms of your patients via consultation, and then you can take endoscopic procedures to further treat after diagnosing GI problems.
-Best gastroenterologists can perform colon cancer screenings along with treating the above mentioned diseases (also known as colonoscopies).
-Triborough GI doctors work in various kinds of medical environments, including group practices, hospitals, individuals and ambulatories.
+Best gastroenterologists can perform colon cancer screenings along with treating the above-mentioned diseases (also known as colonoscopies).
+Triborough GI doctors work in various kinds of medical environments, including group practices, hospitals, individuals, and ambulatories.

 Trained and certified gastroenterologists, after they graduate from high school, are required to complete specialist training for at least 13 years.
-This includes a four-year bachelor degree, four years of medical or graduate school and a three-year internship.
+This includes a four-year bachelor’s degree, four years of medical or graduate school, and a three-year internship.
 All doctors at our clinic are certified as gastroenterology boards and have a fellowship training program which means they have spent 2-3 years studying gastrointestinal disease-specific patients.
-This comprises a detailed endoscopy training, a non-surgical procedure that enables gastroenterologists to check the GI tract.
+This comprises detailed endoscopy training, a non-surgical procedure that enables gastroenterologists to check the GI tract.
 They also treat constipation, ulcers, liver disease, diarrhea, gall bladder issues and more.

 In order to ensure they are up to date with the latest medical technologies and breakthroughs, each physician has to receive annual medical continuous (CME) credit each year.

 Treatment often involves medications.
-These may be short or long term.
+These may be short or long-term.
 If an operation is required generally you will be referred to a surgeon.
 Some procedures a gastroenterologist performs include:

 Your gastroenterologist will begin by asking you about:

-The training that these specialists receive provides them the ability to offer high quality and comprehensive care to their patients with a wide variety of gastrointestinal problems.
+The training that these specialists receive provides them the ability to offer high-quality and comprehensive care to their patients with a wide variety of gastrointestinal problems.
 They perform a greater part of their time in researching gastrointestinal endoscopic procedures and then interpret the results based on the results.
 They are considered experts in the field of digestion and its disorders.
-They are trained to perform high-quality colonoscopy examinations and the comprehensive consultative services when compared to the other specialists.
+They are trained to perform high-quality colonoscopy examinations and comprehensive consultative services when compared to the other specialists.

 These conditions translate into more accurate detection of cancer and polyps by colonoscopy.
 It also means that the patient is in good hands and has fewer complications and spends relatively fewer days in the hospital.
-It is one area that provides accurate, complete and thorough care to the patients with gastrointestinal conditions which typically distinguishes these specialists from the other physicians in the field that provide more or less similar services.
+It is one area that provides accurate, complete, and thorough care to patients with gastrointestinal conditions which typically distinguishes these specialists from the other physicians in the field that provide more or less similar services.